aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 ## Architecture overview

-Below are architecture diagrams of a sample Karamada based Cluster architecture with parent and managed clusters and its centralized containerized application deployment process to those clusters.
+Below are architecture diagrams of a sample Karmada based Cluster architecture with parent and managed clusters and its centralized containerized application deployment process to those clusters.

 ### Architecture diagrams and workflow steps

-You can find below architecture diagrams of a sample Karmada based EKS Cluster architecture with parent and managed clusters and depction of centralized containerized application deployment process to those clusters.
+You can find below architecture diagrams of a sample Karmada based EKS Cluster architecture with parent and managed clusters and depiction of centralized containerized application deployment process to those clusters.

 <div align="center">
 <!-- {% include image.html file="mcm_ekskarmada_images/karmada_ref_architecture1a.jpg" alt="Karmada cluster architecture" %} -->